yhw99go/shopify/doc/product/get.md

 **Show Product**
 ----
-  Returns json data about a single product.
+  Return json data about a single product.

 * **URL**